PhoenixPlexCode/PhoenixAdult.bundle/postprocessing/README.md

 **Options**

-- "-d" "--dryrun", help="don't do work, just show what will happen"
+- "-d" "--dryrun", help="Don't do it for real, just show what will happen"
-- "-b", "--batch", help="Do not try to log as batch job will fail"
+- "-b", "--batch", help="Changes how logging works when bulk matching to avoid an error with permissions"

 - "-c", "--cleanup", help="Delete leftover files and cleanup folders after rename"
 - "-m", "--mediainfo", help="Add media info to the folder.
 Resolution and framerate"
 - "-m2", "--mediainfo2", help="Add media info to the filename.
 Resolution and framerate"